 For the company, the obvious choice was to donate to charities that Lerøy already supported and cooperated with.
 Therefore, the money goes to MSF, and Save the Children.

-Lerøy has supported this organisation, which each year helps over 15 million people, since 2017.
-MSF is a medical humanitarian organisation that responds to emergencies and provides medical assistance to those who need it most.
+Since 2017, Lerøy has supported this humanitarian organisation, which responds to emergencies and provides medical assistance to those who need it most.

 “We also hope that Lerøy will inspire other companies to take their corporate social responsibility seriously.
-Thank you very much for your life-saving support!” she says.
+Thank you very much for your life-saving support!”, says Lovise Stette Høyberg, a donor relations representative at Médecins Sans Frontières.

-Lerøy also supports Save the Children’s education programme in Malawi.
+Lerøy also supports Save the Children’s education programme in Malawi, a project that will last out 2023.

-“Education saves children’s lives and gives children and adolescents the chance to build a future for themselves and their families”, says Bodil Sveen Berggren, a partnership development manager at Save the Children.
+“Education saves children’s lives and gives children and adolescents the chance to build a future for themselves and their families”, says Anna-Elisabeth Flinstad, a partnership development manager at Save the Children.

 Their focus is on protecting the most vulnerable and at-risk children in Malawi, ensuring they get a decent education and giving them a better life.
 The aim is for all children to learn, develop and be protected in an inclusive school environment with suitably qualified teachers.